tonis-io-legacy/tonis/README.md

 # Tonis

 Tonis is a PSR-7 minimal and flexible web application framework built for simplicity and performance.
-Tonis is inspired by [Express](http://expressjs.com/) and uses [Stratigility](https://github.com/zendframework/zend-stratigility) for the middleware pipeline.

 Documentation
 -------------